RatinFX/VegasProFlow/README.md

 ## How to use

-Make sure you have .NET 4.8 installed.
+Make sure you have .NET 4.8 (or higher) installed.

 1. Download "...13" for `13 and below`, or "...14" for `14 and above` Vegas Pro versions
 2. Find or create a folder called Vegas Script Menu inside your Documents folder like this: